Toutouwai/ImageMegapixels/README.md

 ## Example use

-You are creating a lightbox gallery.
+You are creating a lightbox gallery of images with different aspect ratios.
 For the enlargements, rather than setting a fixed maximum width or height you want all the enlargements have the same size in terms of area, allowing a panoramic image to be wider than a square image, for instance.

 The effect of resizing three different aspect ratios by the same megapixel target value can be seen in the screenshot below: